nickclasener/beauty-buddy/readme.md

 ## Introduction
 Beautybuddy is a crm for a small beauty parlor.

+The main tools used to build this.
+- Laravel
+- PhpUnit
+- Elasticsearch
+- Tailwindcss
+- StimulusJs
+- Turbolinks

 ## Server Requirements
 - PHP 7.2+ or newer
 - HTTP server with PHP support (eg: Apache, Nginx, Caddy)